-19. Achieved carbon neutral operations for Scope 1 (direct emissions from sources owned or controlled by American Express), Scope 2 (indirect location-based and market-based emissions), and Scope 3 (waste and employee business travel) emissions through renewable energy credits, carbon offsets, and reduced GHG emissions.
+19. Achieved carbon neutral operations for Scope 1 (direct emissions), and Scope 2 (indirect location-based and market-based emissions), and Scope 3 (waste and employee business travel, including third-party air, rail, and rental cars) emissions through renewable energy credits, carbon offsets, and reduced GHG emissions.
 Operations include all our managed facilities, field sites, and data centers).
 Managed facilities are individual properties operationally managed by our global real estate team and housing critical business functions.
 Field sites are individual properties that are not operationally managed by our global real estate team but directly by our business units.
 They are typically smaller sites, less than 30,000 square feet (including airport lounges, foreign exchange kiosks, and sales offices) that are owned or leased by American Express.